ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 <dl>
   <dt><strong>-m</strong></dt>
-  <dd>Specify the mksysb archive that you transferred to the helper VM.
+  <dd>Specify the mksysb archive that you transferred to the _helper VM_.
 In this example, the source mksysb archive is named `/mksysb/gdrh10v1.sysb`.</dd>
   <dt><strong>-d</strong></dt>
   <dd>Specify the logical disk (hdisk) that is empty of a volume group label.
 In the example, the target disk is named <em>hdisk2</em>.</dd>
   <dt><strong>-c</strong></dt>